justinmfischer/core-background/README.md

 The CoreBackground sample project demonstrates how these Objective-C classes can be used to achieve location-based background content to drive discoverability and local engagement.

-While one could subclass UIViewController to provide high orders of abstraction CoreBackground was specifically designed to be loosely coupled and not bound to a particular view hierarchy.
+While one could subclass UIViewController to provide higher orders of abstraction CoreBackground was specifically designed to be loosely coupled and not bound to a particular view hierarchy.
 This design pattern encourages community modifications and higher adoption rates.

 ```Objective-C
 ViewController.m